 During that conversation, consider your new frameworks.
 Reflect on the “identity conversation” from the Difficult Conversations formulation.
 Think about where they are coming from–what factors might affect why they are behaving or speaking the way they are?
 Consider the Prochaska’s Stages of Change model and personalize your approach when encouraging them to make changes to their daily life, such as cancelling social gatherings (as you would for Brian) or accepting temporary help with daily activities (like for Diane).

 Let’s imagine that you have a chance to speak with Brian and engage in some motivational interviewing.
 Together, you explore ways for him to spend his time besides going out with friends.
 He mentions his grandmother, and, in time, makes a habit of talking with her every couple days.
 She, in turn, begins to feel comfortable with Brian and even asks if he would be willing to go out and shop for her groceries next week.
-Thanks to your empathetic counseling, both our characters find ways to make important changes to their lives, while they stay in touch with one another via FaceTime and help support each other through this difficult time.
+Thanks to your empathetic counseling, both our characters find ways to make important changes to their lives, while staying in touch with one another via FaceTime and supporting each other through this difficult time.